bernardo-torres/1d-spectral-optimal-transport/README.md

 conda activate sot
 ```

+If using a different environment, please check your PyTorch Lightning and Lightning CLI version for compatibility, as it has been changing a lot recently and some modifications might be needed to run the code.

 #### Paper experiments

 Configuration files are available in the [paper-experiments](paper-experiments) folder.
 Each subfolder is an experiment as described in the paper and we provide configuration files for each of the 5 runs with different random seeds.